Recoskie/JDasm/docs/Basics.md

 <br />

-Thus an array of double words meaning two words is 4 bytes. means index has a scale of 4.
-An array of qword means tow double words put together per array index.
+Thus an array of double words meaning two words is 4 bytes.
+Lastly, an array of qword means two double words put together per array index.
 Meaning scale takes on the index times 8.

 <br />

-ARM cores do not have a fancy addressing system built in.
-It takes two ARM processors instructions to run such code.
-So reading arrayed, and indexed files takes longer.
+ARM cores do not have a fancy addressing system built-in.
+It takes two ARM processor's instructions to run such code.
+So reading arrayed, and indexed files take longer.
 Or reading file system array structure.
 That contains all files on your disk drive.

 <br />

-Thus programming languages are built on primitives, and arrays of primitives types in aligned memory.
+Thus programming languages are built on primitives and arrays of primitives types in aligned memory.
 You will learn more about this in the "Code" document.

 <br />